FAQ

 - Mining Operations

-- Supervision of more than two persons to carry out PEW
+- Supervision of more than two persons to carry out prescribed electrical work (PEW) – note this is not required for Electrical Inspectors.

 - you can test and certify any PEW, including work carried out with others, provided you do so in accordance with your obligations under the Electricity (Safety) Regulations (ESR) 2010 and relevant standards.